 \end{modl} Model \ref{mod:disc} is a design where only $Z_2$ is manipulated.
 The manipulation is determined by the parameter $\gamma_2$.
 When $\gamma_2=0.5$, $Z_2$ has a continuous density, following a uniform distribution between -1 and 1.
 When $\gamma_2=1$, the density of $Z_2$ becomes zero at the left of the boundary.
 The degree of discontinuity increases as the value of $Z_2$ deviates further from 0.5.

-The curves in figure \ref{fig:pcurves} show how the finite sample power depends on $\gamma_2$.
+The curves in Figure \ref{fig:pcurves} show how the finite sample power depends on $\gamma_2$.
 The power increases with higher values of $\gamma_2$ for all tests, but it is lower for DT and SDT.
 Additionally, despite two similar versions of the same test, DT and SDT's performances are different.
-As discussed in \ref{ssec:srt}, the choice of the unit of measure affects the result of DT.
+As discussed in Section \ref{ssec:srt}, the choice of the unit of measure affects the result of DT.
 In this case, the standardization applied in SDT reduces its power compared to DT.
 Standardization is not the solution to the issue.

-It is noteworthy that MT and BCT exhibit similar behavior in the context of model \ref{mod:disc}, which mimics the second framework studied in the local asymptotic analysis, and there are no theoretical reason to expect the MT to perform better in this setting.
+MT and BCT exhibit similar behavior in the context of Model \ref{mod:disc}.
+It mimics a framework different from the one studied in the local asymptotic analysis, and there are no theoretical reason to expect the MT to perform better in this setting.

 Overall, the Monte Carlo simulations confirm that the manipulation test proposed in this paper has better finite sample properties than alternative tests.
 The simulations demonstrate advantages in terms of power and robustness, reinforcing the findings derived from the local asymptotic analysis discussed earlier.